newrelic-devrel/meetuptoolkit/README.md

 <details>
   <summary>How to Scope your Meetup</summary>
   There are meetups that are very specific, focused around a particular framework or technology, such as Javascript and React, while there are more        general meetups that cater towards aspiring startup founders or Tech in General.
+Create a document that will shape the direction of the meetup moving forward.
 </details>

-- [ ] Scope the Meetup
+- [ ] Create a Meetup Scoping Document
-  - [ ] Who is your target audience?
+  - [ ] Define your target audience.
-  - [ ] What topics do you want to discuss in the meetup?
+  - [ ] Determine topics do you want to discuss in the meetup.

 <details>
   <summary>Tips for Naming Meetups</summary>